LivingWithHippos/unchained-bot/README.md

 #### Restricting the bot access (optional)

 It is possible to lock the bot, so it only converses with a single user.
-You can run it withouth this option and then use `/get_id` to discover your telegram user id, or use other bots to discover it.
+You can run it without this option and then use `/get_id` to discover your telegram user id or use other bots to find it.

 Copy-paste it into your `config.json` file like this, without quotes: